Bertrand31/One-Billion-Rows-Challenge/README.md

 ### Current state

-The current solution runs in ~2.13 seconds on an Intel i7-13700H.
+The current solution runs in ~3.0 seconds on an Intel i7-13700H.
-TODO: sort the output